Russian "smear" documentary provokes protests

 Valery Fadeyev, a political scientist who was interviewed for the film, said his quotes had been used out of context.

-“I gave NTV commentary for an analytical program, not for propaganda,” Fadeyev said.
+“I gave NTV commentary for an analytical programme, not for propaganda,” Fadeyev said.

 NTV was once a vibrant liberal news outlet before a midnight raid on its offices after Putin took office in 2000 but is now renown for smear campaigns against those who have fallen foul of the Kremlin.

-An NTV spokesperson said the channel planned to repeat the program on Sunday evening, despite the protests and denial of service attack on its servers.

-Additional reporting by Maria Tsvetkova; Editing by Alissa de Carbonnel and Andrew Heavens
+An NTV spokesperson said the channel planned to repeat the programme on Sunday evening, despite the protests and denial of service attack on its servers.
+(Additional reporting by Maria Tsvetkova; Editing by Alissa de Carbonnel and Andrew Heavens)